klaytn/metaverse-knowledge-kit/docs/getting-started/overview.md

 Beyond the 3D virtual reality provided by metaverse, there are other components that help incorporate our physical worlds in the digital space.

-For example,
+For example, ability to:

-Can you prove your identity in the virtual world?
+* Prove your identity just like in real world;

-Can you do financial transactions in the virtual world?
+* Perform financial transactions;

-Can you own assets in the virtual world ?
+* Own assets in the virtual world.

-Yes, This is where Blockchain becomes essential.
+Building a decentralized metaverse economy requires all of these elements and more, and here is where blockchain technology is crucial.
 Anyone can implement economies, digital identities, decentralized governance in Metaverse using Blockchain in a transparent and immutable way.
 Blockchain can be utilized for:

 * Transfer of value through wallets
 * Digital Possession using NFT’s